prokenz101/maths-helper/README.md

 When it asks for a command, Your options are `calculator`, `perimeter`, `area`, `square`, `square root`, `quit` and ` pythagorean theorem`.
 The operations for `calculator` are `+` (Addition), `-` (Subtraction), `*` (Multiplication), `/` (Division) and `%` (Remainder).

-When it asks for shapes, your options are `Square` and `Rectangle` length/breadth/side in `perimeter` or `area` just input a random number I guess its not that hard.
+When it asks for shapes, your options are `Square`, `Rectangle` and `Circle` length/breadth/side/radius/diameter in `perimeter` or `area` just input a random number I guess its not that hard.

 For `Square Root` and `Square` its basically just the same thing, enter a number.